csh970605/csh970605.github.io/_posts/2023-03-10-Cascade-Classifier.md

 </center>

-this picture means if any of the features from C1 to CN is False, cascade returns 'No Detection'<br><br>
+This picture shows that if any of the features from C1 to CN is false, the cascade returns 'No Detection'.<br><br>